College Admission

 Dual Credit Students

 Students who are enrolling in a Dual Credit program must follow the Dual Credit Admission process and are exempt from the Secondary/Home-School Student Admission process and restrictions.
-In partnership with the high school district, as defined in the intergovernmental agreement, students must meet the institution’s minimum prerequisites as stated in the ECC catalog.
+In partnership with the high school district, as it is defined in the memorandums of understanding, students must meet the institution’s minimum prerequisites as stated in the ECC catalog.
 Additional requirements for admission to the program may be set at the discretion of the high school district.
 Final admission and enrollment decisions will be made by the college and approved by the high school district.

-Students who enroll in a Dual Credit program are eligible to concurrently enroll in an additional course through the Dual Enrollment, secondary, and/or home-school application process.
-The student must receive approval from the Dual Credit Student Readiness Coordinator, their high school counselor, and parent or guardian to ensure the proposed coursework does not interfere with their high school schedule.
-Upon completion of the Secondary/Home-School Student application and subsequent satisfaction of course prerequisites, the student will be eligible to register and is responsible for payment.
+Students who enroll in a Dual Credit program are eligible to concurrently enroll in an additional course through the Dual Enrollment, secondary and/or home-school application process.
+The student must receive approval from the Dual Credit Coordinator, their high school counselor, and parent or guardian to ensure the proposed coursework does not interfere with their high school schedule.
+Upon completion of the Secondary/Home-School Student application, and subsequent satisfaction of course prerequisites, the student will be eligible to register and is responsible for payment.